Help your clients make the complex facts simple during the extreme weather event seasons

 If your client is in urgent financial need, don’t hesitate to ask us to fast-track their claim.
 Depending on Policy cover, we can usually make an advance payment within five business days of you demonstrating your clients' urgent financial need.
 Any advance payment may be deducted from the total value of the claim.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as Vero Insurance.
-Read the Product Disclosure Statement before buying this insurance.
-Go to vero.com.au for a copy.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Product Disclosure Statement and Target Market Determination are available at vero.com.au.

 The information is intended to be of a general nature only.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.
 All claims are assessed based on the specific circumstances and are subject to the terms, conditions and exclusions of the applicable policy.